what is igaming

 US sportsbooks operate at much lower margins compared to their global counterparts.
 The local and federal governments are currently exploring ways to help online bookmakers grow their businesses, as revenue projections from the iGaming market dwarf brick-and-mortar operations.

 COVID-19 revolutionised the gambling industry and saw a massive increase in demand for iGaming establishments.
-As land-based casinos shut shop to curb the spread of infections, punters resorted to online gambling as a substitute.
+As land-based casinos shut shop to curb the spread of infections, players resorted to online gambling as a substitute.
 Even though the world slowly returns to pre-pandemic habits, the popularity of the iGaming market is here to stay.

 iGaming Regulation in Major Markets